saurabhmittal16/wordmeaning/README.md

 # Word Meaning Chrome Extension
 A simple Chrome Extension that can be used to find the meaning of words highlighted or selected on the page.
 The extension uses the [Pearson API](http://developer.pearson.com/apis/dictionaries).
-Use Ctrl+Shift+E to launch the extension and Enter to submit.
+Use Ctrl+Shift+E Alt+Z to launch the extension and Enter to submit for all platforms.